Home heating is now

 damage to the appliance due to over-heating.

-Trash Burning: Woodstoves are designed for burning
+Trash Burning: Woodstoves are designed

-more valuable when recycled.
+it is more valuable when recycled.

-Fireplace tip: Don't close the damper when the fire
+Fireplace tip: Don't close the damper

-flue gases can result.
+from flue gases can result.

-A clean spark-arrester screen over the chimney or around
+A clean spark-arrester screen over the chimney

-the stovepipe cap provides good insurance against sparks,
+or around the stovepipe cap provides good insurance against sparks,

 which can ignite flammable material on and around the roof, or on